Orlando Wrongful Death Attorneys

 - The negligent party or parties’ failure to meet their legal duty caused fatal injuries.

-For example, doctors and other healthcare professionals have a legal duty to provide healthcare services that are of the same standard of quality that a reasonably prudent healthcare provider in the same field of medicine would provide.
+For example, doctors and other healthcare professionals have a legal duty to provide healthcare services that are of the same standard of quality.
+This standard is defined as what a reasonably prudent healthcare provider in the same field of medicine would provide.
 If a doctor does not provide the same quality of healthcare services a reasonably prudent healthcare professional of the same medical specialty would, then he could have failed to meet his legal duty.
-When a patient is fatally injured because his doctor didn’t provide the same quality of healthcare services another reasonably prudent doctor practicing in the same medical specialty would, the doctor’s negligence could be viewed as having caused the fatality.
+When a doctor fails to provide the same level of care that a reasonably prudent physician in the same specialty would offer, that negligence can directly lead to a patient’s fatal injury.

-Similarly, a property owner and/or manager has a legal duty to maintain her property in reasonably safe conditions for people visiting the property. if a property owner or manager does not repair a structure she knows to be dangerous and does not adequately warn people visiting her property of the danger, she could have failed to meet her legal duty.
-When dangerous conditions on the property lead to someone’s fatal injuries, the property owner’s and/or manager’s negligence can be viewed as having caused the injuries
+Similarly, a property owner and/or manager has a legal duty to maintain her property in reasonably safe conditions for people visiting the property.
+If a property owner or manager does not repair a structure she knows to be dangerous, she has failed in her duty.
+Additionally, if she does not adequately warn people visiting her property of the danger, she could have failed to meet her legal duty.
+When dangerous conditions on a property cause fatal injuries, the negligence of the property owner or manager may directly contribute to the death.

-Manufacturers also have a legal duty to ensure that the products they manufacture are safe when used as intended.
-If a manufacturer does not ensure that their products are safe, and a defective product fatally injures a consumer who was using the product as intended, the manufacturer’s negligence could be seen as having caused the fatal injuries.
+Manufacturers have a legal duty to ensure their products are safe when used as intended.
+When they fail to meet that duty and a defective product fatally injures a consumer using it correctly, their negligence can directly cause those fatal injuries.

 What Damages Are Recoverable with a Florida Wrongful Death Lawsuit?

-- Lost wages and other earnings – the money the deceased person could reasonably have been expected to make if he or she had lived.
+- Lost wages and future earnings – The income the deceased could have reasonably earned if they had survived.

-- Mental and emotional pain and suffering due to the loss.
-Surviving spouses and minor children can be granted compensation for the emotional suffering they experience due to the death.
-Parents may also obtain compensation if the victim was a minor child.
+- Mental and emotional suffering – Spouses and minor children may receive compensation for emotional pain, and parents may also be eligible if the victim was a minor child.

 Help from Experienced Orlando Wrongful Death Attorneys